hiimzackjones/hiimzackjones.github.io/_posts/Server/2017-11-3-Nano-Server-Overview-and-Install.md

 enter in Y to confirm and press enter.

 enter these lines to open a PowerShell session.
-You don't have to create an alias for the ip but it makes it easier.
+You don't have to create an alias for the IP but it makes it easier.
 ```
 $ip="192.168.1.170"
 Enter-PSSession -ComputerName $ip -Credential $ip\Administrator